ManuStealth/StudyNotion/README.md

 - /api/courses/:id (GET, PUT, DELETE)
 - /api/courses/:id/rate (POST)
 Sample API requests and responses are provided for each endpoint, ensuring seamless communication between front end and back end.

+## Frameworks, Libraries, and Tools

+- Node.js: Node.js is used as the primary framework for the back end.
+- MongoDB: MongoDB is used as the primary database, providing a flexible and scalable data storage solution.
+- Express.js: Express.js is used as a web application framework, providing a range of features and tools for building web applications.
+- JWT: JWT (JSON Web Tokens) are used for authentication and authorization, providing a secure and reliable way to manage user credentials.
+- Bcrypt: Bcrypt is used for password hashing, adding an extra layer of security to user data.
+- Mongoose: Mongoose is used as an Object Data Modeling (ODM) library, providing a way to interact with MongoDB using JavaScript.